 You will find the listing of which modules are required for each trade on Page 5 of the "Entrance Examinations Array Sheet".
 We highly recommend doing all nine modules qualifying for Entrance Level 5 even though you may actually have to do as little as six modules for your chosen trade.
 This way you will be prepared for any trade in the future.

 An alternative, to help you prepare for the entrance exam, would be to begin taking the "Individual Learning Modules" for the trade you are interested in now.
+These are the same lessons offered in the high school, Career and Technology Studies (CTS) courses.
 This would be good preparation for the entrance exam as well as give you an advantage going into your classes.
 There is also the opportunity to challenge the courses you have studied, especially if you have the supervision of a journeyman as you take the ILM's.
-ILM are available through Education Unlimited at a cost of around $200/ course.
-(This is just what we pay for them.)
+ILM are available through Education Unlimited at a cost of around $250/ course.
+Please contact the office to purchase.

 ILM's are currently available for: